cmarsh-3323/Soccer_Weather_Airflow/README.md

 ### Preprocess Operator:
    `preprocess_op.py`
+* Runs data preprocessing tasks and uploads the processed data to my S3 bucket.
+* It first retrieves AWS credentials, begins S3 session, and reads CSV files from a designated S3 bucket.
+* The operator then filters and manipulates the data, adding date columns(Year, Month, Day), before uploading the processed DataFrames back to the S3 bucket.
+* It also downloads a SQLite database from a specified S3 URL, extracts tables, applies data cleaning operations, and uploads them to the S3 bucket.
+* Logs progress and notifies when operation is complete

 ### Stage Operator:
   `staging_op.py`
-* Successfully loads JSON formatted files from S3 to Amazon Redshift.
-* Uses parameters to specify S3 location and target table.
-* Applies templated fields for loading timestamped files based on execution time.
+* Initialized by parameters like Redshift connection ID, AWS credentials ID, destination table name, S3 bucket, S3 key, and AWS region
+* Builds a COPY command, defining the source location in the S3 bucket and the target table in Redshift
+* Retrieves AWS credentials and connects to the Redshift database
+* Executes the COPY command using a PostgresHook
+* Logs progress and notifies when operation is complete

 ### Fact Operator:
   `load_fact_op.py`
-* Efficiently loads data into the songplays fact table.
+* Efficiently loads data into the Fact_Match table.
 * Uses our provided SQL statement for the insertion process.
 * Inherits parameters for Redshift connection, destination table, SQL query, and schema.
+* Logs progress and notifies when the loading operation in the fact table is complete.

 ### Dimension Operator:
 `load_dims_op.py`
 * Efficiently loads data into the song, user, artist, and time tables.
 * Uses our provided SQL statement for the insertion process.
-* Inherits parameters for Redshift connection, destination table, SQL query, schema, and an optional truncate flag for table emptying before loading.
+* Inherits parameters for Redshift connection, destination table, SQL query, and schema.
+* Logs progress and notifies when the loading operation in all of the dimension tables are complete.

  ### Data Quality Operator:
 `data_quality_check_op.py`